 Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's chart Cleaning and Repairs a Landlord Can Deduct from a Security Deposit and Nolo's article Get Your Security Deposit Back.

-If you want to go right to the source and look up Maryland law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Maryland Code Annotated (Real Property) § § 8-203, 8-203.1, and 8-203.8.
-To access your state law, check out the Library of Congress’s legal research site.
+If you want to go right to the source and look up Maryland law on security deposits—or if you're writing a letter to your landlord or tenant and want to cite the applicable law—the relevant statute(s) can be found at Maryland Code Annotated [Real Property] statutes 8-203, 8-203.1, and 8-203.8.
+Visit the Maryland General Assembly's website to read Maryland statutes, or check out the Library of Congress's legal research site.